-Within the framework of the Recommendation EPIC will be used to collect and disseminate innovative practices which were found to have a positive impact on children and families in European Union (EU) Member States.
+EPIC is a tool that helps Member States implement the Recommendation.
+Within the framework of the Recommendation, EPIC will be used to collect and disseminate innovative and evidence-based practices that were found to have a positive impact on children and families in EU Member States.
 EPIC is a tool for monitoring activities triggered by the Recommendation.
-Practices that are evidence based will be made available in the Practices that Work section of this website.
+Practices that are evidence-based will be made available in the “Practices that Work” section of this website.